bloominstituteoftechnology/Sprint-Challenge-DOM-Javascript/README.md

 2. What is an event listener?

 ## Challenge
-Your challenge is to write the functionality of a *Caoursel* component.
+Your challenge is to write the functionality of a *Carousel* component.
 You have the HTML and CSS already in place.
 This is an advanced challenge, so you are not expected to be able to complete it.
 What we're looking for is your ability to begin writing this functionality, and use your newly learned patterns to set up your component.